a solo skier in red makes perfect s-shaped tracks off-piste, under cliffs and a few trees. The shot is taken from above

 During the 1940s and 1950s, gambling was prevalent in town.
 It was illegal, statewide, but Jackson’s isolated location made law enforcement difficult.
 The only deterrent was the occasional raid, when slot machines and crap tables mysteriously disappeared into tunnels beneath the Cowboy and Wort Hotel, and reappeared as soon as all was clear.
 To this day it remains the number one bar in Jackson Hole and is an example of what the Wild Wyoming West was, and still is.

-There are several other bars in town – the Silver Dollar Bar, The Virginian, the Shady Lady Saloon, The Wort which has bluegrass on Tuesdays – but the other real highlight is the Stagecoach Bar in Wilson, where the locals go to dance.
+There are several other bars in town – The Virginian and Silver Dollar Bar (in The Wort), which has bluegrass on Tuesdays – but the other real highlight is the Stagecoach Bar in nearby town Wilson, where the locals go to dance.
 Sometimes it’s a full-on resort workers’ disco freakout (on Thursdays).
 And sometimes, on a Sunday, it’s old-school Country-and-Western dancing.
 Both are, in their own ways, a blast.

 A morning spent with Jackson Hole Wildlife Safaris on just the outskirts of town (no need to head into Yellowstone mid-winter as the wildlife moves lower down) brought sightings of coyotes and wolves, huge herds (thousands-strong) of elk, lonesome moose, bison, eagles and a porcupine – close up, in the wild.
 It’s a winter Serengeti here.
 And that’s before you’ve touched on the local ecosystem in this high desert.